easgo/node-red-okta-nodes/README.md

 # Node-Red-Okta-nodes

-This Node-RED package provides nodes for working with Okta, an identity management and single sign-on service.
+This Node-RED packages provides nodes for working with Okta, an identity management and single sign-on service.
 It includes the following nodes:

 ## okta_add_user_to_group.js